genesys/bold360-mobile-docs-android/Personal_Information.md

     }
     ```

-## __Missing entites or Personal information__
+### __Missing entites and Personal information__

 Dynamically required details.
 Depends on user query and the article the Bot responses with.
 articles of this sort are configured with a Bold360ai provider which formats the response to contain the entities tag pattern, that are being recognized by the SDK as the needed information (please contect out support for farther information about the [Bold360AI provider](https://support.bold360.com/bold360/help/how-do-i-create-a-csv-provider)).

-- **Missing entites**: If the client (an App uses the mobile) registerered to the missing
+- **Missing entites**:
-  entities which are needed by the provider, the provider asks the client for the data
-  The `EntitesProvider` would be called to provide the info (exp: names, account numbers, etc).

-- **Personal information** - After the missing entitiy has been provided, the personal
+  Details that the user is asked to provide before the requested data can be supplied.
+  The provider which assigned to the article identifies which extra details are needed in order to get a response to a user query.
+According to the entities that were set to the account, the App is asked to provide thoes details by calling the `EntitiesProvider.provide`.
+  ##### Missing entities can be, names, account numbers, etc.

+- **Personal information**:
+  Extra user personal info, that may be requested from the App by the SDK regarding a specific entity, in order to provide a response.
+  Needed once the BE provides a response which contains, info needed place holders.
+The App provided personal info is than used to replace those place holders.
-  information about this missing entity can be also requested by the server  (exp: account balance, passport number, etc).
+  ##### Personal information can be, account balance, passport number, etc.

+##
   ![provide missing entites / personal info](images/Android/personalInfo.png)
+##

-### How To use
+#### How To use

 1. Create the missing entities array